 The curry was passed on from the Portuguese during their rule in Goa.
 The word ‘Vindaloo’ is derived from the Portuguese word, ‘carne de vinha d’alhos’ – which .
 Palm vinegar and garlic are key ingredients in this curry.
 To know more about this delicious curry, you can read this article on the origins of vindaloo.
 If you enjoy Goan cuisine, take a look at my recipe for Goan prawn curry.

 Vindaloo sauce is made with just a few essential ingredients – the bulk of the flavor in the vindaloo sauce comes from the spice mix that is used to make this dish.
-For the spices, we use mustard seeds, red chilies, cumin, cloves, and cinnamon.
-The meat is marinated in this spice mix before cooking the curry.
+For the spice marinade, we use mustard seeds, red chilies, cumin, cloves, and cinnamon.

 Is Vindaloo spicy?